sievlong/user_account_registering_login_system/README.md

 # Download ZIP Folder
 Alternatively, you can download the ZIP folder containing the executable file and accounts.txt.
 Once downloaded, extract the contents to a location of your choice on your computer.

+## Important Note

+**Antivirus Software Warning:** Some antivirus software may detect the executable file and the ZIP folder containing it as potential threats.
+This is a false positive, and the system is not a virus.
+It's common for executable files and compressed folders to trigger antivirus alerts, especially if they're not widely recognized.
+To proceed, you may need to whitelist the executable and the ZIP folder in your antivirus software or temporarily disable it during download, extraction, and execution.

+When downloading the ZIP folder, ensure that your antivirus software does not automatically quarantine or delete it.
+You may need to adjust your antivirus settings to allow the download and extraction of the ZIP folder.
+Once downloaded, extract the contents to a location of your choice on your computer.

+If you encounter any issues or have concerns about the safety of the system, please feel free to do your own research or seek assistance from other sources.

 # Credits
 This system was created by sievlong Pov.
 If you have any questions or feedback, please contact pov.sievlong@gmail.com.